giannisdravilas/SchoolSimulator_Java/Readme.md

 `javac People/StudentSenior.java`<br/>
 `javac People/Teacher.java`<br/>
 `javac Main.java`<br/>
-Τρέχουμε με `java Main Cclass Lj Ls Lt N`, όπου Cclass η μέγιστη χωρητικότητα κάθε αίθουσας, Lj, Ls και Lt οι μονάδες κατά τις οποίες αυξάνεται ο βαθμός κούρασης των μαθητών μικρών, των μεγάλων τάξεων και των δασκάλων αντίστοιχα και N οι ώρες για τις οποίες λειτουργεί το σχολείο. Π.χ. `java Main 10 1 2 3 10`.
+Execute `java Main Cclass Lj Ls Lt N`, where Cclass is the maximum number of students in each classroom, Lj, Ls and Lt are the fatigue meters according to which the fatigue of the junior and senior students and teachers are increased, and N are the hours for which the school operates.
+E.g. `java Main 10 1 2 3 10`.